ShizhenChang/NJCR/README.md

 ```
 * Run `demo.m`.
 ## Citation
-Please cite our paper if you find it useful for your research.
+Please cite our paper if you find it is useful for your research.
 ```
 @article{chang2022Nonnegative,
   author={Chang, Shizhen and Ghamisi, Pedram},